SouthernGhost/ai-shorts/README.md

 **MVP features**: JSON spec -> local TTS -> narration montage (Ken Burns) or *stub* talking-head (Wav2Lip/SadTalker) -> subtitles/watermark -> compression (2–5 MB).

+Make sure you have Python 3.11.9 installed as Wave2Lip and Suno's Bark are best compatible with PyTorch 2.5.1 which is available for this version of python.
 ## Quick start (macOS)
 ```bash
 cd ai_shorts